-CCDT file or Client Channel Definition table is a binary file which contains connection details required by MQ clients e.g. Java application using JMS to connect to MQ Server.
-In order to connect to MQ Server, MQ clients needs MQ Server host name, MQ Server port name and server channel name.
+Answer: CCDT file or Client Channel Definition table is a binary file which contains connection details required by MQ clients e.g. Java application using JMS to connect to MQ Server.
+In order to connect to MQ Server, MQ clients need MQ Server hostname, MQ Server port name, and server channel name.
 All these details are encapsulated in CCDT file named as AMQCLCHL.TAB.
-In order to create MQ Connection, MQ clients needs location of this file, which is provided as configuration. most of MQ errors comes either with incorrect CCDT files.
+In order to create MQ Connection, MQ clients need the location of this file, which is provided as configuration. most of MQ errors comes either with incorrect CCDT files.

 35. What Is The Effect Of Using Persistent Messages?